actarusvb/PingOtronic/README.md

 Targets will be pinged (icmp echo request & icmp echo response) using PingOtronc host's (linux debian machine) (no satellite & console yet) ping for packet size defined for each Host.

-Pings will be at 1 second cadence.
+Pings will be at 1 second cadence (due linux platform standard ping).

 Ping response are stored in local postgresql database.